icdevs/Icdevs_mainsite/_posts/2021-11-17-UUID motoko library.md

 ## Bounty Completion:

 The code at the following repo was submitted by github user di-wu:  [https://github.com/aviate-labs/uuid.mo](https://github.com/aviate-labs/uuid.mo) and is available for review.

 ## Funding

 The bounty was generously funded by a donor(The Dragginz Team).
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 66083bb3c940c7de2a70aa127ec771da75d60deadc10f5f66b280f203d8f6e73.
 ICDevs will match the bounty 1:1 for the first 20 ICP and then 0.25:1 after that.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

+## Award

+Github user @di-wu forfeited this bounty back to the ICDevs.org treasury.

 ## General Bounty Process